aidenlab/BEAR/README.md

 # Installation

-The BEAR pipeline and all its dependencies are Linux based, typically running under a Linux operating system, preferably (but not necessarily) on a computer cluster.
-The included test set can run on a laptop in under 5 minutes.
+The BEAR pipeline and all its dependencies are Linux based.
 There are several options for installation, detailed below.
+The included test dataset can be used to verify instillation.

 ## Install BEAR and requirements manually